jashikav/jashikav.github.io/_pages/services.md

 Stay compliant and stress-free with our 1099 filing service.
 We handle the entire process, ensuring timely and accurate submission, so you can concentrate on achieving your business goals.

 **3. Bank and Credit Card Reconciliations:**
-Our team conducts regular bank and credit card reconciliations, safeguarding against discrepancies and identifying potential issues promptly.
+We conduct regular bank and credit card reconciliations, safeguarding against discrepancies and identifying potential issues promptly.

 **4. Accounts Receivables:**
 Streamline your receivables management with our efficient system.
 We help you keep track of outstanding payments, ensuring a healthy cash flow for your business.